-Early last month, Dr. Paul M. Buckley stepped into the newly created role of administrative director of Fred Hutchinson Cancer Research Center’s new Office of Diversity, Equity and Inclusion.
+Early in 2020, Dr. Paul M. Buckley stepped into the newly created role of administrative director of Fred Hutchinson Cancer Research Center’s new Office of Diversity, Equity and Inclusion.
 With faculty co-director Dr. Chris Li, Buckley will spearhead the Hutch’s efforts to make our science and culture more inclusive and diverse.

 “We were really looking to bring someone to the Hutch who could help elevate our work in this important area,” Li said, noting that the position was created just two years ago.
 Li stepped into the role of faculty director of DEI last year.